JOB TITLE: Director of Philanthropy

 Essential Knowledge, Skills, and Abilities:

-- Must possess strong interpersonal skills with the ability to interact with diverse internal and external constituents.
+- Possess exceptional written and interpersonal communication skills with the ability to interact with diverse internal and external constituents.

 - Remains flexible and agile during periods of growth and change.